Mazda CX-5 review - Interior, design and technology

-The system is relatively easy to operate using the rotary controller on the transmission tunnel, although the menu layout isn’t especially logical and too many inputs are required to perform some tasks.
+If you’re not a fan of touchscreens then the CX-5’s rotary controller will be a breath of fresh air.
+The controller is easy to operate on the move, although the menu layout isn’t especially logical and too many inputs are required to perform some tasks.

 Entry-level cars come with a six-speaker sound system that provides perfectly adequate quality.
-However, Sport trim offers a Bose ten-speaker audio system with a subwoofer and separate tweeters, which should keep audiophiles happy with its punchy and crisp sound.
+However, Exclusive-Line trim and above offers a Bose ten-speaker audio system with a subwoofer and separate tweeters, which should keep audiophiles happy with its punchy and crisp sound.

 In this review